zackforbing/ruby-submissions/1605/flashcards/garrett_smestad.markdown

 ### 3. Encapsulation / Breaking Logic into Components

-* 3: Application effectively breaks logical components apart but breaks the principle of SRP.
+4: Application is expertly divided into logical components each with a clear, single responsibility.

 ### 4. Fundamental Ruby & Style